capactio/website/blog/2021-12-13-maintainers-interview.md

   - career
 ---

-Did you know that it's already been 16 months since the Capact was born?
+Did you know that it's already been 16 months since Capact was born?

-In the previous blog post, you learned which problems Capact aims to solve.
+In a previous blog post, we discussed some of the problems Capact aims to solve.
 This time, Capact maintainers took some time to answer questions you might have if you're considering contributing to the project.

-What's it like to build cloud-native platform from scratch?
+What's it like to build a cloud-native platform from scratch?
 What is it like to work in Capact?
 What are the biggest challenges?
 How to start with Go?
 Read on to get the answers!

 <!--truncate-->